datastructures-js/binary-search-tree/README.md

 ### .insert(key, value)

 inserts a node with key/value into the tree.
+Inserting an node with existing key, would update the existing node's value with the new inserted one.

 <table>
  <tr>